-SAFL seminars are be held on Tuesdays, from 3:00 to 4:15 p.m. in the SAFL Auditorium.
+SAFL seminars are held on Tuesdays, from 3:00 to 4:15 p.m., either online or in the SAFL Auditorium.

 We will record seminars and post them here when given permission by the speaker.
 To see if a recording is available, scroll down this page to "Past Seminars."

 To sign-up for our SAFL Seminar email list, click here.

 Department of Earth Sciences

 There are no upcoming events matching your criteria.